marcopaglio/installation-guides/README.md

 # Eclipse IDE

-ABOUT
+Eclipse is a multi-language, cross-platform integrated development environment (IDE) designed by a consortium of major companies, called the Eclipse Foundation.
+It is free software distributed under the terms of the Eclipse Public License.

+There are a few types of IDEs to install depending on your programming language and goals.
+You can find a comparison table of the different versions on the [official website](https://www.eclipse.org/downloads/packages/compare "Compare Eclipse Packages").

 ## Installation Guide

-The installation guide depending on your operating system.
+The installation guide depends on your operating system.

 ### Windows